atlassian/react-sweet-state/docs/api/container.md

 ##### Example

-Let's create a Container that conatins and initializes all theme-related stores, for instance.
+Let's create a Container that contains and initializes all theme-related stores, for instance.

 ```js
 import { createDynamicContainer } from 'react-sweet-state';